Ezequiel Duran Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to rank 12th in baseball in home runs surrendered (117 total, 1.1 per game).
+- Padres pitchers combine to rank 12th in baseball in home runs allowed (117 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.